w0411725/PV_Module_Simulator/README.md

 # PV_Module_Simulator
 A Python-based tool for simulating the J-V characteristics of a photovoltaic module.
 It calculates V_oc, J_sc, P_max, and efficiency (PCE) based on user inputs like irradiance, temperature, and resistances.
 The simulator generates realistic J-V curves for performance analysis.

+### Installing Qt Creator ###
+  - Qt Creator (IDE for Qt Development): https://www.qt.io/download

+# To install Qt Creator, download it from the official Qt website:

+  - Go to Qt Creator Download
+  - Select Open Source version (if applicable).
+  - Install Qt Creator and select the required components.

+# Using Package Managers

+  - Alternatively, install Qt Creator via a package manager:
+    - Ubuntu/Debian ~ sudo apt install qtcreator
+    - Arch Linux ~ sudo pacman -S qtcreator
+    - MacOS (Homebrew) ~ brew install qt-creator
+    - Windows (Chocolatey) ~ choco install qtcreator

-# Useful Commands [IF YOU RENAME DEFAULT WIDGET FILE YOU HAVE TO RENAME COMMANDS TOO]
+### Useful Commands [IF YOU RENAME DEFAULT WIDGET FILE YOU HAVE TO RENAME COMMANDS TOO] ###

 # Start Program
  - python widget.py